galvez/nuxpress/README.md

-# nuxpress: Minimalist Plain Text blogging
+# nuxpress: Minimalist Plain Text Blogging

 **nuxpress** is the result of me reading through [VuePress][1]'s source code for a week.
 It doesn't have blogging support yet, so I set out to try and cook something up with it.
-I learned a lot reading through Evan's code, but my feeling is that VuePress goes to great lenghts to replicate [Nuxt][2]'s functionality for automatically setting up and launching a Vue app.
+I learned a lot reading through Evan's code, but my feeling is that VuePress goes to great lengths to replicate [Nuxt][2]'s functionality for automatically setting up and launching a Vue app.

 [1]: https://vuepress.vuejs.org/